mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup II.md

 ## UI Features: Homepage Layouts
 This is the first page displayed to a user and can be customized using the ```Lightning App Builder```.
 A home page layout can be set as the org default or it can be customized and assigned to app or app and profile combos.

 ## UI Features: Creating a Lightning Home Page
+The Lightning App Builder is used to create a new Home Page.
+The steps include:

+1. Create a new Home page or clone and exisiting Home page.
+2. Select a standard or custom template.
+3. Add componenets to the layout.
+4. Optionally set component visibility.
+5. Activate the Home page.
+6. Set as default for Org, App or App/Profile combo.

+Visibility filters can be set for components on Lightning app and home pages to make them dynamic.
+For example, component visibility filter can be based on a field on the User object, such as 'Country'.
+Custom labels can be localized.
+The expression {!$Label.customLabelName} allows users to see labels in a chosen language, if a translation is created for that label in that language.
+Dynamic Actions can be used to dynamically control the visibility of Action buttons on a record page based on the values on the record.
+It helps in keeping the record page neat and streamlined.

+When you edit a page for the first time, Salesforce makes a copy of the standard page.
+This copy is what you can customize in the Lightning App Builder.
+Custom home pages can be assigned as org default, app default, or per app and profile combinations.
+The Standard Home page can be restored by selecting the System Default.

 ## Lightning Page Performance